Skip to content

 Suspension and Withdrawal Transcript Notation Appeals Process

-To file an appeal to have the transcript notation removed from an academic transcript, a student must submit in writing to the Assistant Vice President for Student Life and Dean of Students and/or Title IX Coordinator (or their designee) the following:
+To file an appeal to have the transcript notation removed from an academic transcript, a student must submit in writing to the Vice President for Student Affairs (or their designee) the following:

 • A statement describing the incident and what was learned over your time away from the Institute